CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/observations.md

 <p align="center">
     Fig. 2.3.
 Counts of graffiti buildings in each local area.
 </p>
 We will also be taking street data into account.
 A huge portion of all graffiti can be found on major streets.
-In the picture below, the top 10 most graffitied streets contain almost 50% of all graffiti in Vancouver.
+In the figure below, the top 10 most graffitied streets contain almost 50% of all graffiti in Vancouver.
 Most vandalized buildings are on Main Street, East Hastings Street, and Kingsway.
 These three streets alone contain a quarter of the reported graffiti.

 ![Map of 10 most graffitied streets](/assets/images/vancouver_streetopt2.png)
 <p align="center">